site-u2023/config-software/README.md

-# OpenWrt For new settings All-in-one script Beginner friendly  Japanese
+# OpenWrt For new settings All-in-one script Beginner friendly

 This README is edited in Japanese.